philipturner/ue5-nanite-macos/README.md

 - Install Xcode 13.6<sup>1</sup> from [developer.apple.com](https://developer.apple.com/xcode/resources).
 Place the unzipped app in `~/Applications` and name it `Xcode-13`.
 - [Create](https://www.epicgames.com/id/register) an Epic Games account and [link](https://www.epicgames.com/help/en-US/epic-accounts-c5719348850459/connect-accounts-c5719351300507/how-do-i-link-my-unreal-engine-account-with-my-github-account-a5720369784347) it to your GitHub account.

 > <sup>1</sup>Xcode 14 was released in September 2022.
-Most of this guide was created while using Xcode 14 beta.
+I made most of this guide using Xcode 14 beta.
 I later learned that it crashes unexpectedly, aborting 40-minute builds that have almost finished.
 Please stick with Xcode 13 until someone finds a solution to the `XCBBuildService` crash.

 Perform the following in a new Terminal window, then close the window.
 This ensures\* that UnrealBuildTool uses Xcode beta instead of regular Xcode.